Firearms Owners Protection Act of 1986 aka “The Peaceable Journey Law”

 The act does not allow the owner to use his or her firearm for defense during transit.

-Fed Interstate 18 USC § 926A — Vehicle carry unloaded and secured These sections of the code were intended to protect the passage of travelers (who can legally possess a firearm) to transport a firearm for any lawful purpose from any place where he or she may lawfully possess and carry such firearm to any other place where he or she may lawfully possess and carry such firearm.
+These sections of the code were intended to protect the passage of travelers (who can legally possess a firearm) to transport a firearm for any lawful purpose from any place where he or she may lawfully possess and carry such firearm to any other place where he or she may lawfully possess and carry such firearm.
 The firearm must be unloaded, and neither the firearm nor any ammunition can be readily accessible from the passenger compartment.
 In the case of a vehicle without a compartment separate from the driver’s compartment, the firearm or ammunition shall be contained in a locked container other than the glove compartment or console.
+It is recommended that ammunition be in a separate, preferably locked container.

 The information contained on this website is provided as a service to USCCA, Inc. members and the concealed carry community, and does not constitute legal advice.
 We make no claims, representations, warranties, promises or guarantees as to the accuracy, completeness or adequacy of the information disclosed.
 Legal advice must always be tailored to the individual facts and circumstances of each individual case.
 Laws are constantly changing, and as such, nothing contained on this website should be used as a substitute for the advice of a lawyer for a specific case.